dentonescu/cv-samples/libdmotservices/README.md

 - Full test coverage with CMocka (C) and JUnit (Java).
 - Minimal dependencies and clear build instructions.
 - API-first mindset: code is structured for reusability and clarity.
+- Featured sample: an ANSI equalizer capable of labelled channels, also used in my WiFiEqu Linux monitor project.

 ## Build Overview
 ```bash